 A member of UND's History Department since 2009, Dr. Campbell's research has been funded by multiple grants, including those from the National Endowment for the Humanities and American Philosophical Society.
 It has been published by outlets in the United States and abroad, including French Historical Studies, French History, Les éditions du cerf, and public humanities forums.
 She has engaged in a broad array of service activities to the profession and on campus.

 HIST 327 France and Empire

 HIST 426 Revolutions in Modern Europe

 Political Belief in France, 1927-1945: Gender, Empire, and Fascism in the Croix de Feu and Parti Social Français.
 Baton Rouge: Louisiana State University Press, 2015.

 Published Peer-Reviewed Articles and Book Chapters

-“Experiencing Colonial Violence From Below: French and Amazigh Entanglement during the Conquest of Morocco in the Early Twentieth-Century” French History, Special Issue, “Colonial Histories From Below,” edited by Jennifer Sessions and Claire Eldridge (forthcoming 2019).
+“Experiencing Colonial Violence From Below: French and Amazigh Entanglement during the Conquest of Morocco,” French History, Special Issue, “Colonial Histories From Below,” 32, no. 4 (December 2018): 532-553.